The Beast Within (1982 film): Plot

-While driving through Mississippi, Caroline and Eli MacCleary get stuck on a deserted road.
-Eli walks to a service station for help.
-A creature chained in a cellar breaks free and escapes into the forest.
-It finds the MacClearys' car and rapes Caroline.
-Eli and the service station attendant find her lying in the forest.
+In 1964 on a rural Mississippi backroad, newlyweds Caroline and Eli MacCleary get stranded.
+While Eli walks to a service station to retrieve a tow truck, an unseen creature escapes from a nearby cellar before attacking and raping Caroline.
+Eli and the service station attendant find the brutalized Caroline lying in the forest.
 As they drive off, two gunshots are heard.

-Seventeen years later, their son Michael, conceived as a result of Caroline's rape, has become ill.
+Seventeen years later, the MacClearys' son Michael, conceived as a result of Caroline's rape, has become ill.
 The family returns to Mississippi looking for information about the man who assaulted Caroline, in case Michael's illness is genetic.
 They learn about the unsolved murder of a mortician named Lionel Curwin, seventeen years prior.
 The townspeople, including Judge Curwin and newspaper editor Edwin Curwin, refuse to tell them anything.
 Eli and Caroline ask Sheriff Bill Poole about Lionel's death.
 Poole tells them Lionel's corpse was found partially eaten.

 Seemingly possessed, Michael murders and cannibalizes Edwin Curwin.
 He stumbles to the home of Amanda Platt and collapses.
 Amanda calls the police, and Michael is taken to the hospital.
 Doc Schoonmaker tells Michael's parents that he needs rest.
 Michael goes to Amanda's house to thank her.
-They go for a walk in the forest.
 Amanda tells Michael she is the daughter of Horace Platt, an abusive alcoholic who is Lionel Curwin's cousin.
-As the teens kiss, Amanda's dog arrives with Edwin's severed arm.
+As the teens kiss, Amanda's dog arrives with a decomposed arm bone.
 They alert the sheriff.
 Horace arrives and commands Michael to stay away from Amanda.

 Caroline and Michael return to the hospital, while Eli, Poole, and Schoonmaker search for clues.
 They uncover a swamp full of human bones with human tooth marks.
 Schoonmaker thinks one bone belonged to a patient of his who died years ago.
 The men go to the mortuary and question Dexter Ward, who was Lionel Curwin's apprentice when the woman died.
 Ward denies that anyone else was buried in her place.
 After the men leave, Ward calls the judge and demands money in return for silence.
 He is soon killed by a possessed Michael.